Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    1. Who (group of persons/authority/ organization/ etc) support they at the beginning (human and monetary resources).
    2. How is the collaboration and help from other civil society organizations.
-   3. How do they encourege people to collaborate with them?
+   3. How do they encourage people to collaborate with them?
    4. Criticism regarding support for human rights activists.
    5. Recommendations of how to get human and monetary resources.
    6. How do they create impact.